ai-coin/KafkaBlockchain/README.md

 **Kafka blockchain benchmark**

  Navigate to this project's directory, and launch this script in the third terminal session which runs the KafkaBlockchain benchmark.
 The producer creates 10 million messages for the Kafka blockchain.
 A second program reads the 10 million messages and verifies the correctness of the blockchain.
+The demonstration payload is efficiently serialized using tailored methods that implement Externalizable.
 The benchark takes a couple of minutes to create the messages and about five minutes more to verify the integrity of the 10 million messages.

  > scripts/run-kafka-blockchain-benchmark.sh